IyalooShivute-IS/networkwalks-B082-week3-Password-Cracking/README.md

 ### Module 2 (W3-PM2): Networkwalks Tools

-**Task 1:**  Download the encrypted PDF file (My Locked PDF1.pdf) to your laptop from the lab page: https://networkwalks.com/project-task-lab-password-cracking-with-networkwalks-tools/
+**Task 1:**  Download the encrypted PDF file (My Locked PDF1.pdf) to your laptop from the lab page: https://networkwalks.com/project-task-lab-password-cracking-with-networkwalks-tools/ <br> <br>

-**Task 2:**  Open the Networkwalks Hash Calculator in your web browser:  https://networkwalks.com/hash-calculator/ **Task 3:**  Upload the locked PDF file to the Hash Calculator.
+**Task 2:**  Open the Networkwalks Hash Calculator in your web browser:  https://networkwalks.com/hash-calculator/ <br> <br>
+**Task 3:**  Upload the locked PDF file to the Hash Calculator.
 The tool will read the file and give you the hash value that starts with $pdf$...
 **Task 4:**  Copy the full hash value.
 **Task 5:**  Open the Networkwalks Password Cracker in your web browser:  https://networkwalks.com/password-cracker/